 Checking that tyres have sufficient tread depth (1.6mm) is just part of guaranteeing roadworthy radials; drivers also need to check for other patterns of wear which might suggest it's time to replace or rotate.
-A sizeable minority tend to neglect this critical aspect of monitoring their vehicle’s health.
+A sizable minority tend to neglect this critical aspect of monitoring their vehicle’s health.

 MOT mindset: Missing the maintenance?